Artificial Intelligence (AI) Technology for Pharma is Changing How the Pharma Industry Works

 In Florida Community Hospital, IBM’s Watson for Oncology will be used to provide cancer care teams with effective treatment plans and therapies.
 The Pharma AI platform has an advanced ability to analyze structured and unstructured data in clinical notes and reports.
 An AI algorithm that was launched by IBM is called "The Medical Sieve."
 It's a cognitive health assistant used in radiology and cardiology.
 It has the ability to analyze radiology images, detect abnormalities and find problems much faster.

 Reduced Costs of Treatment

-AI technology reduces the risk of human errors in the detection and analysis of a patient’s medical condition.
+Pharma Artificial Intelligence technology reduces the risk of human errors in the detection and analysis of a patient’s medical condition.
 This, reduces the frequency of visits to the doctor.
-On the other hand, the efficient early disease detection helps in reducing the chances of longer hospitalization.
-Resulting doctors being able to recommend alternative treatment routes to the patient.
+On the other hand, efficient early disease detection helps in reducing the chances of longer hospitalization.
+Resulting in doctors being able to recommend alternative treatment routes to the patient.
 In many ways, advancements in AI have opened tremendous improvements in the healthcare industry.
 It not only helps ease the work of doctors and medical staff, but the lives of patients as well.
 Although AI still poses risks, as the technology has not yet achieved perfection, the benefits outweigh the risks.
-Hopefully, through the advancements in the AI technology for pharma, communities in remote areas that have limited access to healthcare assistance will be able to gain from its benefits.
+Hopefully, through the advancements in the Artificial Intelligence for pharma, communities in remote areas that have limited access to healthcare assistance will be able to gain from its benefits.